-1.2 Report Scope
+1.3 Report Scope

 A separate EDCR shall be prepared for each building subject to rehabilitation.
 Similarly, each EDCR shall be submitted to and reviewed by DSA under a unique application number.
-In the event of multiple buildings on the same campus that are similar in construction undergoing a rehabilitation, the design professional may consult the DSA regional office to determine if combination into a single EDCR and application number will be permitted.
+In the case of the proposed rehabilitation of multiple buildings on the same campus of similar construction, the design professional may consult the DSA regional office with jurisdiction over the campus to request combining the buildings into a single EDCR and application number.